We have our Privacy Statement to ensure it complies fully with the GDPR regulations which came into effect on 25th May, 2018.

 In such instances, Careers Wales must refer the matter to an appropriate agency e.g. Social Services and/or Police and (where we can) we will inform customers affected that contact with a referral agency has been made.

 Whilst some information on careerswales.com, careerswales.gov.wales and workingwales.gov.wales can be accessed by all users, other sections of the website require you to go through a simple registration process where we ask you to provide a basic level of personal information.
 The information that you provide to us is subject to the requirements and conditions of this Privacy Statement.
-The Terms and Conditions of Use for the Careers Wales websites may be accessed here: Terms and Conditions.
+The Terms and Conditions of Use for the Careers Wales websites may be accessed on our Terms and Conditions page.

 Careers Wales uses cookie technology to collect information about the use of our websites and to distinguish you from other users of our websites in order to improve your experience when browsing the websites.
 For further information please see our cookie policies.